jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 w += - learning_rate * dw / (np.sqrt(cache) + 1e-7) # add a tiny value to avoid division by 0.
 ```

+> Parameter based methods like Adagrad reduce the learning rate for parameters according to their accumulated changes.

 #### RMSprop

 Like Adagrad, RMSprop adjusts the learning rate according to the history of the gradients.
 But it uses a slightly different formular with the introduction of another hyperparameter decay_rate.